Raimen History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066.
+Raimen is an ancient name whose history on English soil dates back to the wave of emigration that followed the Norman Conquest of England in 1066.
 The name comes from the Norman personal name Raimund.
 This name is composed of the elements ragin, meaning counsel, and mund, meaning protection.

 Early Origins of the Raimen family